 Glasgow Neighbourhood Moving Guide: Planning Differences That Affect Time

-Moves between neighbourhoods in Glasgow often take different amounts of time even over short distances.
+Moves between neighbourhoods in Glasgow often take very different amounts of time even when the distance looks modest.
 Parking access, building layout, street geometry and route predictability set the real pace for loading and unloading, not the mileage between postcodes.
-Tight kerbs, stairs in tenements, or one‑way grids typically add delay long before the van turns a wheel.
+Loading time usually outweighs driving time.

 Yes.
 Neighbourhood layout in Glasgow changes moving time because parking access, housing density and building layout affect how quickly loading and unloading can happen.